ftnapps/smapinntpd/ReadMe.txt

 4.2 Access rights
 -----------------
-Access rights in JamNNTPd is based on access groups.
-Every newsgroup in JamNNTPd belongs to an acess group.
+Access rights in SmapiNNTPd is based on access groups.
+Every newsgroup in SmapiNNTPd belongs to an acess group.
 Access groups are named using one letter, typically A to Z (access groups are case-insensitive).
 In the configuration files, you can use "*" for "all groups" and "-" for "no groups".